Tijs-vd-B/tijs_vd_b_eindopdracht_fed_level35/README.md

 - Basic styling on the form-container
 - Added a visual indication what sorting is active
 - > The beginnings of a filtering on Genre/Rating...
+- > Basic filtering works, now set to All (default state) , need options set the filter (and clean up unused stuff)